jpadilla/dotfiles/README.md

 ./install.sh
 ```

-## Bootstrap
+## Symlinks

-`boostrap.sh` will bootstrap dotfiles into your home directory by creating symlinks.
+The `symlinks.sh` command will try to symlink all files to your `$HOME` directory.
 Run with `--force` to overwrite if files already exist.

 ## My OS X Setup